demirantay/notebook/compsci/computer-architecture/comp-organisation-n-design.md

     - `SRAM`: Static Random Accsess Memory built as an integrated circuit, but faster and less dense that DRAM

 - Both harware and software consists of hierarihcal layers using abstraction, with each lower level hiding details from the level above.
 One key interface beetween the levels of abstraction is the `Instruction Set Architecture` -- the interface between the harware and low-level software.
 This abstract interface enables many implementations of varying cost and performance to run identical software.

+- These are the main parts of the memory:
+    - `Volatile Memory`: Storage such as the DRAM that retains data only if it is recieving power